telerik/fiddler-everywhere-docs/collaboration/saving-data.md

 - [Saving API requests collections](#saving-api-requests)&mdash;Options to save single or multiple composed API requests as local/cloud collections in the **Requests** list.

 - [Saving rules](#saving-rules)&mdash;Options to save single or multiple rules within the **Rules** tab.

+>tip The save options in Fiddler Everywhere allow you to use local and cloud save, organize your traffic snapshots in collections, and collaborate easily with a few clicks.
+It is important to note that Fiddler Everywhere also provides straightforward [export/import options]({%slug fiddler-export-and-import%}) which are not interconnected with the application user interface.

 ## Saving Session's Snapshots